damaynt/damaynt/README.md

 - 👋 Hi, I’m @damaynt
-- 👀 I’m interested in Data
+- 👀 I’m interested with Data
 - 📫 How to reach me?
 Mail to : damaynt.may@gmail.com

 <!---